Trade Gold Trading

 Another way of setting stop loss oil orders is to use supports and resistance levels, on the trading charts.

-A resistance or a support level should act like a barrier for crude crude oil trading price movement, this is why they are used to set stop losses, if this barrier is broken the crude crude oil trading price movement can go towards the opposite direction of the original oil trade, but if this barriers (support and resistance levels) are not broken the crude crude oil price will continue moving in the intended direction.
+A resistance or a support level should act like a barrier for crude trading price movement, this is why they are used to set stop losses, if this barrier is broken the crude trading price movement can go towards the opposite direction of the original oil trade, but if this barriers (support and resistance levels) are not broken the crude oil price will continue moving in the intended direction.

-Stop Loss Oil Trading Order level using a resistance level
+Stop Loss Oil Trading Order level using a resistance zone

 Setting order above the resistance